koenderks/aRtsy/cran-comments.md

-## aRtsy version 0.1.7
+## aRtsy version 0.1.8
-This is a submission for aRtsy version 0.1.7.
+This is a submission for aRtsy version 0.1.8.
 In this version I have:

-* Added one new function and made some small internal changes.
+* Added one new function.
-* Fixed a clang warning `use of bitwise '|' with boolean operands`.

 ## Test environments
 * Windows install, (on github actions) R release